sujnanpatil/Dynamic-Copilot/Labs/Lab-05.md

 ### Task 2.2: View diagnostics data

+In this task, you will access and copy diagnostic information from Copilot for Sales to assist with technical troubleshooting.

 1. Open **Copilot for Sales**.

 1. Select the **Options(...)** in the upper-right corner, and then select **Diagnostics**.